BeersBeardsAndBugs/Mothra/frontend/README.md

         moths.getAll()
     },[])

-    // when data is an object/string and id needs to be specified
+    // when data is an object/string and an id needs to be specified
     <button onClick={() => moth.getById(id)}Search by Id</button>
     ```